 On 2 August 2016 the Regional Court in Warsaw issued a decision ordering the publication of an announcement in the press concerning the commencement of action proceedings.
 Following the Bank's motion to repeal this decision, the Court suspended its execution, but, on 8 August 2016, it issued another decision for the case to be heard in the group action proceedings.
 On 31 August 2016, the Bank appealed this decision.
 On 16 December 2016 the Court of Appeal in Warsaw overruled decision of the Regional Court for the case to be heard in group action proceedings and referred the request for the case to be heard in group action proceedings to the Regional Court for re-examination.
 At a hearing on 15 March 2017 the Regional Court issued decision for the case to be heard in group action proceedings.
 On 18 April 2017 the Bank filed an appeal against the above decision; the date of reviewing the case by the Court of Appeal in Warsaw has not been scheduled yet.
 On 30 June 2017 the claimant filed a submission with the Regional Court in Warsaw, extending the claim again by a further 676 group members.
-The new value of the subject matter of the dispute was indicated as approximately PLN 132.7 million (approximately EUR 31 million, including the values provided in the statement of claim and the previous submissions concerning extension of the claims dated 4 March 2015 and 17 February 2016).
+The new value of the subject matter of the dispute was indicated as approximately PLN 132.7 million (including the values provided in the statement of claim and the previous submissions concerning extension of the claims dated 4 March 2015 and 17 February 2016).
 The submission dated 30 June 2017 extending the claim has not yet been served on the Bank's counsel.
 On 28 September 2017 the Court of Appeal in Warsaw issued a decision dismissing the Bank's appeal against the decision of the Regional Court in Warsaw dated 15 March 2017; thus, the decision for the case to be heard in group action proceedings became final.
 On 20 November 2017 the Regional Court in Warsaw issued a decision ordering the publication of an announcement in the "Rzeczpospolita" newspaper concerning the commencement of group action proceedings.
 The announcement was published on 23 January 2018; the deadline for further borrowers to join the proceedings was 23 April 2018.

 In the last extension of claim (dated 24 April 2018), 382 new borrowers declared their accession to the group.
-Including all previous extensions of claim, the total number of declared members of the group is currently approximately 5,400 persons, while the total value of the subject matter of the dispute was indicated as approx. PLN 146 million (approximately EUR 34 million).
+Including all previous extensions of claim, the total number of declared members of the group is currently approximately 5,400 persons, while the total value of the subject matter of the dispute was indicated as approximately PLN 146 million.

 On 14 January 2019, the Regional Court in Warsaw issued a decision on the composition of the group.
 Both parties appealed against this decision.
 On 27 August 2019, the Court of Appeal in Warsaw issued a final decision on the composition of the group.
 The proceedings have thus entered the phase of reviewing the case on the merits.
 The date of the hearing was scheduled for 20 March 2020.
 Due to the COVID-19 pandemic, the hearing was cancelled.
-The date of the next hearing is not yet set.
+The new date of the hearing was scheduled for 26 October 2020.
+During the hearing, the Bank requested for suspension of the proceedings and/or adjustments to the list of the group members.
+In effect, the court adjourned the hearing.
+The court has not yet decided on the Bank's requests filed during the hearing on 26 October 2020.
+The next date of the hearing is not yet set.